vg-mjg/tablecloth-generator/README.md

 Download it from [releases](https://github.com/vg-mjg/tablecloth-generator/releases/), extract and run the .exe file.

+*Will there be Linux releases?*

+Probably not, unless someone else compiles it.
+You're welcome to do it in a Pull Request.

 ## Development

 It was tested and compiled on Python 3.9.
 It is recommended to use [virtualenv](https://virtualenvwrapper.readthedocs.io/en/latest/) for testing/compiling.